 An accurate reading of the blood glucose level can help achieve good diabetes control.

-Lifestyle choices can often help to control blood sugar.
+There are several steps a person can often take to help control blood sugar.

-Eating a healthy diet with plenty of fruit and vegetables, maintaining a healthy weight, and getting at least 150 minutes of moderate-to-intense exercise each week can help.
+Eating a balanced diet with plenty of fruit and vegetables, maintaining a moderate weight, and getting at least 150 minutes of moderate-to-intense exercise each week

 - eating at regular times and not skipping meals

-- using portion control, so that a typical plate will be one-fourth meat, one-fourth starchy foods, and one-half non-starchy vegetables
+- balancing portions at meals so that a typical plate will be one-fourth meat, one-fourth starchy foods, and one-half non-starchy vegetables

 Any person who experiences symptoms of low or high blood sugar should see a doctor, whether or not they have a diagnosis of diabetes.